pappasam/npd/c1_intro_programming/assignments/a2_shell_challenges.md

 ## Setup

 All of the commands necessary for this section should already be installed when your operating system is finished with its setup process.

+Windows instructions are [here][install-windows].

 ## Exercise

 Perform the following actions:

 ### 0: Read the Manual